roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

 To reduce resource wasting in some scenarios, Container Service for Kubernetes \(ACK\) provides the kubernetes-cronhpa-controller component to automatically scale resources based on predefined schedules.
 This topic describes how to use Cron Horizontal Pod Autoscaler \(CronHPA\) to scale your workload based on a schedule.
 It also describes how to enable CronHPA and Horizontal Pod Autoscaler \(HPA\) to interact without conflicts.

 -   An ACK cluster is created.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   Helm 2.11.0 or later is installed on your on-premises machine.
-For more information, see [Install Helm](https://github.com/helm/helm?spm=a2c4g.11186623.2.28.36d61fa8fxvUaY) and [Manually upgrade Helm]().
+For more information, see [Install Helm](https://github.com/helm/helm?spm=a2c4g.11186623.2.28.36d61fa8fxvUaY).
 -   You are connected to the cluster by using kubectl before you run commands to perform the following operations.
 For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use kubectl to connect to an ACK cluster.md).

 kubernetes-cronhpa-controller is a Kubernetes HPA controller that scales a Kubernetes cluster based on a schedule that is similar to a crontab.
 You can use CronHPA with any Kubernetes object \(such as Deployment and StatefulSet\) whose subresources can be scaled. kubernetes-cronhpa-controller is an open source project on GitHub.
 For more information, see [kubernetes-cronhpa-controller](https://github.com/AliyunContainerService/kubernetes-cronhpa-controller).